skydoves/Flourish/README.md

 flourish.show()
 flourish.dismiss()

-// we can do something after showed or dismissed using lambda. flourish.show { toast("showed") }
+// we can do something after showing and dismissing using a lambda. flourish.show { toast("showed") }
 flourish.dismiss { toast("dismissed") }
 ```